oddbird/sliiides/content/hints/camosun.md

     );
   script: |
     - not technical, but philosophical
-    - political, like all decisions we make
+    - political, like all decisions
     - designing a platform or interface
-    - the work we do is driven by political choices
+    - our work is driven by choices
-    - and it has political consequences
+    - that have political consequences

 - known: img-history-www
   script: |